Perspective on Bias in Biomedical AI: Preventing Downstream Healthcare Disparities: Data Used in Foundation Models: A Potential Source for Bias

 In this section, we examine various data types utilized by foundation models and their potential population biases.
 Here, we refer to bias as the systematic under-representation of biomedical information characterizing certain groups, such as ethnic populations, age groups, or genders.
 We exclude "batch effects," common in omics data, arising from differences in timing, personnel, reagents, and instrumentation.
 These have been extensively studied (see e.g. transcriptomic/proteomic \cite{goh2017batch} and microbiome data \cite{nearing2021identifying}).
 As noted in \cite{goh2017batch}, batch effects often confound hidden biological heterogeneity.
 They are typically removed, as they lack biological meaning.
 This is done via correction algorithms or model architectures.
 For example, in single-cell RNA-seq, read depth, a key technical variable, is explicitly modeled \cite{hao2024large}.

-In contrast, subpopulation effects are biologically significant and should be preserved.
+In contrast, subpopulation effects are potentially biologically significant and should be preserved.
 Ignoring factors such as sex, gender, or ethnicity, and their contributions to health and disease, can lead to suboptimal results, analytical errors, and potentially discriminatory outcomes.

-To quantify the extent of this problem, we conducted an automated analysis of $4719$ PubMed-indexed omics publications spanning 2015 to 2024, examining whether studies report basic demographic information about their study populations (see Appendix \ref{sec:appendix_demographics} for methodology).
-The results are striking: across all five major omics domains, only $2.7\%$ of publications report ancestry or ethnicity information, $4.4\%$ report geographic origin, and just $3.0\%$ report sex or gender composition.
-Reporting rates vary considerably by field, with genomics showing the highest ancestry reporting at $6.1\%$, while transcriptomics ($0.7\%$) and proteomics ($0.9\%$) rarely report it.
-Temporal trends show only marginal improvement, from $2.0\%$ in 2015 to 2019 to $3.7\%$ in 2023 to 2024.
-These findings, summarized in Table \ref{tab:reporting}, underscore that the bias problem extends beyond the well-documented ancestry skew in any single data type; it reflects a systemic lack of demographic transparency across the omics landscape.
-See Appendix~\ref{sec:appendix_demographics} for additional details.
+Demographic information is rarely reported in omics studies.
+To quantify this issue, we analyzed $4514$ PubMed-indexed omics publications published between 2015 and 2024 and assessed whether abstracts reported basic characteristics of the study population, including ancestry or ethnicity, geographic origin, and sex or gender composition (see Appendix \ref{sec:appendix_demographics} for methodology).
+Across all five major omics domains, only $2.7\%$ of publications report ancestry or ethnicity information, $4.5\%$ report geographic origin, and just $3.1\%$ report sex or gender composition.
+Reporting rates vary considerably by field, with genomics showing the highest ancestry reporting at $6.0\%$, while transcriptomics ($0.6\%$) and proteomics ($1.0\%$) rarely report it.
+These findings, summarized in Table \ref{tab:reporting}, suggest that concerns regarding population bias extend beyond the composition of individual datasets.
+Across omics domains, even the information needed to assess representativeness is frequently unavailable, limiting our ability to evaluate whether findings and downstream models are likely to generalize across populations.
+Beyond its implications for bias assessment, this lack of demographic transparency also conflicts with broader FAIR data stewardship principles, which emphasize rich metadata and provenance as prerequisites for the discoverability, interpretation, and reuse of scientific data \cite{wilkinson2016fair}.